eduojeda/almondbread/README.md

 # Almondbread

-Almondbread is a GPU-accelerated Mandelbrot set renderer.
+Almondbread is a GPU-accelerated Mandelbrot set renderer written in C++.
 It allows you to zoom into the fractal in realtime (limited by the GPU's maximum floating point precision):

 ![](res/mandelzoom_demo.webp)